ECCC-ASTD-MRD/fortran_examples/README.md

 - example_026.F90 :
 . possible syntax problem with usage of implicit none

+- example_027.F90 :
+. passing a user defined type to C and receiving a user defined type as the function result

 #### Contributors
 main contributors :
 - Philippe Carphin          (RPN-SI)